laser-ufpb/CVRPController/README.md

 make
 ```

-Testing controller with a dummy solver:
+Testing the Controller with a dummy solver:

 ```sh
 make test